EdgeLake/edgelake.github.io/docs/southbound/edgex.md

 )&gt;
 </code></pre></li></ol>

-EdgeLake deployment comes with a sample connection to EdgeX that accepts data IoTech System _lighting_ and _retail-device1_.
+EdgeLake deployment comes with a sample connection to EdgeX that accepts sample data (IoTech System _lighting_ and _retail-device1_).